 From 2017/18, ARU plans to offer an additional Bsc in Technologies for Rural Transformation.

 The integrated curriculum trains students in the profession of Rural Transformation Specialists.
 The course enhances self-discovery, confidence and learning interconnected factors and a variety of technical and soft skills.

 For details on our Programmes, Visit our website

 Besides academic lecturers, ARU students participate in:

 - learning circles which shape their character and leadership skills;

 - the home development projects of the URDT girls’ school;

 - the community-driven epicenter programme operating in 16 sub-counties in Kibaale district.

 - Mastery of the Principles of the Visionary/ Creative Process – shift from being a victim of circumstances to being the creator of the life one truly cherishes;

-- The courses combines theory and practical experiences in sustainable agriculture, appropriate rural technologies, environmental management, community learning, action research, human rights, gender and entrepreneurship.
+- The courses combine theory and practical experiences in sustainable agriculture, appropriate rural technologies, environmental management, community learning, action research, human rights, gender, and entrepreneurship.